Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: Conclusion

 \section{Conclusion}

-In this work, we examined the influence of Lorentz invariance violation (LIV) on the production and emission of high-energy particles and photons in astrophysical environments.
+In this work, we examined the influence of Lorentz invariance violation (LIV) on the production and emission of high-energy charged particles and photons in astrophysical environments.
 By modifying synchrotron and inverse Compton processes within the LIV framework, we derived the resulting changes in radiated power, photon energy, and energy spectra of accelerated particles.
 Our results demonstrate that LIV induces rapid growth in the Lorentz factor at high energies, leading to divergences in emission characteristics and suggesting a breakdown of the perturbative formalism, requiring new theoretical treatments at extreme energies.
+The model employed here is purely kinematical; a fully dynamical analysis could introduce additional corrections to both cross sections and emission spectra, and may alter some of the behaviors reported in this work.

 Incorporating these effects into first-order Fermi acceleration models and synchrotron self-Compton scenarios, we showed that LIV modifies both particle spectra and the resulting multi-wavelength photon emission.
-In particular, LIV predicts the emergence of distinct high-energy components in the photon spectrum that are absent under Lorentz-invariant assumptions.
-These features were evaluated in astrophysical study cases, including the GeV–TeV emission from Markarian 501 and ultra-high-energy photons from a population of BL Lac objects.
+In particular, LIV predicts the emergence of distinct high-energy components in the photon spectrum, while suppressing the energy spectrum of charged particles.
+These features of the photon emission were evaluated in astrophysical study cases, including the GeV–TeV emission from Markarian 501 and ultra-high-energy photons from a population of BL Lac objects (Appendix~\ref{sec:blazar}).

+Looking forward, once a consistent dynamical formulation of LIV is established to ensure the validity of these behaviors, a multi-messenger analysis becomes a natural extension.
+LIV could simultaneously impact the photon sector and the spectrum of charged particles accelerated through first-order Fermi mechanisms, establishing correlated signatures across different messengers.

-While current observational data, such as the upper limits from the Pierre Auger Observatory, do not yet constrain the explored LIV parameters, our results demonstrate that astrophysical photon spectra provide a promising avenue for probing violations of Lorentz symmetry.
-Future multi-messenger observations, with improved sensitivity to both particle and photon fluxes, may offer critical tests of fundamental symmetries at the highest energies.
+While current observational data, such as the upper limits from the Pierre Auger Observatory, do not yet constrain the explored LIV parameters, our results demonstrate that astrophysical photon spectra provide a promising avenue for probing violations of Lorentz symmetry, especially if the results here presented are maintained in a fully consistent dynamical formulation.
+Future multi-messenger observations, with improved sensitivity to both charged particle and photon fluxes, may offer critical tests of fundamental symmetries at the highest energies.